ArindamBhatta/ArindamBhatta/README.md

 </p>

 <p>
   I'm a dedicated software developer with a passion for building intuitive and scalable applications.
-With expertise in front-end development, I specialize in creating seamless user experiences using modern frameworks and best practices.
+With expertise in front-end development, I specialise in creating seamless user experiences using modern frameworks and best practices.
 My technical proficiency includes Flutter, React, and state management tools like Redux and Flutter Bloc, complemented by a strong foundation in UI design with Tailwind CSS and Ant Design.
 </p>

 ---